Slow Complexification: 2. Geometry and Physics of AdS -Kerr

-In fact, recent work \cite{kn:horo1,kn:horo2,kn:108,kn:horo3} very strongly suggests that (topologically spherical) near-extremal black holes are pathological, and that the description of black holes which rotate rapidly in \emph{this} sense differs greatly from the standard Kerr and AdS-Kerr metrics.
-We avoid these difficulties simply by staying far away from the near-extremal cases.
+We should mention in this regard recent work \cite{kn:horo1,kn:horo2,kn:108,kn:horo3} which very strongly suggests that (topologically spherical) near-extremal black holes are pathological, and that the description of black holes which rotate rapidly in \emph{this} sense differs greatly from the standard Kerr and AdS-Kerr metrics.
+(See also \cite{kn:tur}.)
+Again, we avoid these difficulties simply by staying far away from the near-extremal cases.

-We can gain a (partial) understanding of the condition $\mathfrak{j}/L < c$ in the following manner.
-Let us compute the maximal linear velocity of matter on the boundary, relative to a distinguished observer on the boundary with zero angular momentum, given that this matter consists of particles with an angular momentum per unit mass $\mathfrak{j},$ and \emph{assuming} that it is distibuted over the entire spheroid at infinity.
-The maximal velocity occurs of course for particles on the equator; their speed was computed in \cite{kn:93}, and, with a little manipulation, one concludes that

-where $v_{\mathfrak{j}}$ represents the speed of any particle on the spheroid.
-Notice that the right side approaches the speed of light as $\mathfrak{j}/L$ approaches $c$, so $\mathfrak{j}/L < c$ just enforces causality for the boundary matter under these assumptions.

-Notice however that this statement should be taken with a grain of salt.
-In particular, we do not know how the matter on the boundary is distributed: it might, for example, be concentrated near the poles of the spheroid, in which case what happens on the equator would be physically irrelevant.
-We suggest that the reader interpret this discussion more loosely: as meaning that, when $\mathfrak{j}/L$ is close to $c$, the boundary matter (or some part of it) is moving at relativistic speeds.
-This is all we will need here.

 The Hawking temperature of this black hole is given by

 This, too, does not depend on $G_5$ (unless one wants to express the temperature in terms of the mass, which is \emph{not} our intention here).
 Transferring it to the boundary, where of course it corresponds to the temperature of the boundary matter, is therefore straightforward.